 (One more reason you should read this book.)

-The other author is Curt Coffman, who was a former employee of Gallup.
+The other author is Curt Coffman, a former employee of Gallup.

 Maybe that’s because both the authors were former employees there.